pamapa/callblocker/README.md

 ### Setup using an analog phone
 - Attach the USB modem to the Raspberry Pi
 - Use `dmesg` to find the device name `/dev/<name>`
-- Setup the Analog phone in the callblocker configuration (/etc/callblocker/setting.json):
+- Setup the Analog phone in the call blocker configuration (/etc/callblocker/setting.json):
   - Edit the section analog -> phones
   - "device": "your device name"
   - Make sure the account is enabled and the other fields ok ok for you